Stocks move broadly lower as investors turn cautious

-Industrial companies were also among the biggest losers.
-Caterpillar fell 2.2% and 3M slipped 1.6%.
+Caterpillar and 3M helped drag down the industrials sector.
+Both fell 2.2%.

-Technology stocks fell, despite solid gains from iPhone maker Apple following an encouraging earnings report.
+Technology stocks also fell, despite solid gains from iPhone maker Apple following an encouraging earnings report.

 Facebook rose sharply after releasing surprisingly good third-quarter results.